delbccgithub/OSSEC-Ubuntu-on-Digital-Ocean/README.md

 **Can you see yourself using this tool in the future.**

-Yes, I definitely see the
+Yes, I definitely see this tool

 **What did you learn from using this software?**